gazbert/bxbot/README.md

 All elements are mandatory unless stated otherwise.

-The `<name>` value is for descriptive use only.
-It is used in the log statements.
+The `<name>` value is a friendly name for the Exchange.
+It is used in log statements and by [BX-bot UI](https://github.com/gazbert/bxbot-ui) (work in progress) to display the Exchange's name.
+Value must be an alphanumeric string.
+Spaces are allowed.

 For the `<adapter>` value, you must specify the fully qualified name of the Exchange Adapter class for the Trading Engine to inject on startup.
 The class must be on the runtime classpath.
 See the